-In addition, the Group owns, or partly owns, other crushing facilities in Argentina, Brazil, Ukraine, Germany, Hungary, Czech Republic and Poland:
+In addition, the Group owns, or partly owns, other crushing facilities in Argentina, Brazil, Ukraine, Germany, Hungary, the Czech Republic and Poland:

-- a 100 per cent. interest in Usti Oilseed Group, a Czech Republic oilseed crushing plant with production capacity of 460,000 tonnes per annum; - a 100 per cent. interest in ZakladyTluszczowe w Bodaczowie, a Polish oilseed crushing plant with production capacity of 495,000 tonnes per annum; - a 100 per cent. interest in Fokto, an oilseed crushing facility with a production capacity of 580,000 tonnes per annum based in Hungary, which was commissioned in May 2012 and is in operation; - a 100 per cent. interest in Ponta Pora, a Brazilian oilseed crushing plant with production capacity of 288,000 tonnes per annum; - a 100 per cent. interest in JSCKolos, a Ukrainian oilseed crushing plant with a production capacity of 280,500 tonnes per annum; - a 50 per cent. interest in OMEZ, a Ukrainian oilseed crushing plant with production capacity of 230,000 tonnes per annum; and - a 100 per cent. interest in Lubmin, a German oilseed crushing plant with production capacity of 165,000 tonnes per annum.
+- a 100 per cent. interest in Usti Oilseed Group, a Czech Republic oilseed crushing plant with production capacity of 460,000 tonnes per annum; - a 100 per cent. interest in ZakladyTluszczowe w Bodaczowie, a Polish oilseed crushing plant with production capacity of 495,000 tonnes per annum; - a 100 per cent. interest in Fokto, a Hungarian oilseed crushing plant with production capacity of 580,000 tonnes per annum; - a 100 per cent. interest in Ponta Pora, a Brazilian oilseed crushing plant with production capacity of 288,000 tonnes per annum; - a 100 per cent. interest in Kharkov, a Ukrainian oilseed crushing plant, with production capacity of 280,000 tonnes per annum; and - a 100 per cent. interest in Lubmin, a German oilseed crushing plant with production capacity of 165,000 tonnes per annum.